Why Is a Bone Saddle Important for My Guitar?

 Does you guitar sound a bit like a tin can with strings attached – metallic and no resonance?
 A bone saddle will help reduce the jangly tone and produce a richer tone than plastic saddles will.
 Indeed, this is one of the key reasons that people will shift from plastic to bone.

 If you’re looking for a warmer tone, then replacing your factory-installed plastic saddle with a bone saddle will help.
 Own a Martin?
-Almost for sure you’ll prefer the tone of bone to plastic as bone will emphasize the warmth that many seek from a Martin guitar.
+Almost for sure you’ll prefer the tone of bone to plastic.
+Bone will emphasize the warmth that many seek from a Martin guitar.
 Want to further emphasize that warmth?
 Try pairing a bone saddle with phosphor bronze strings.
-Looking for a vintage sound.
 Own a Taylor?
 If you’re looking to warm up a Taylor a touch, then a bone saddle is a good move.
-However, if you’re looking to emphasize the clean, bright tone that Taylors are known for, then bone might not work as they will warm up the tone, and we advise considering a Tusq saddle.
+However, if you’re looking to emphasize the clean, bright tone that Taylors are known for, then bone might not work as they will warm up the tone, and we advise considering a Tusq saddle instead.

 Bone saddles have appeared on acoustic guitars for many years.
 Additionally, higher-end and boutique guitars will almost always come from the builder with a bone saddle.
 Why?
 Bone has proven an excellent option for the reasons listed above – better balance, richer tone, warmer tone.
 And as a bonus, a bone saddle will last longer than a plastic one.